MathewSachin/Captura/contributing.md

 > You could still send a Pull Request even if you are uncomfortable with the guidelines.
 We would help you to make your code comply with our guidelines.

-## Stars
-The simplest way to contribute is to Star the repositories.

-## Test
-Testing the libraries would also be a huge help.

-## Gratipay
-Screna is made and maintained in personal time.
-If you feel generous, you could donate to the [Gratipay team](https://gratipay.com/Screna) or [Mathew Sachin on PayPal](https://www.paypal.me/MathewSachin) to show your support.